|HOME | SCHEDULE | GALLERY | ABOUT KPRG | CALENDAR | CONTACT US|

 IT'S TIME FOR A LOOK AT SOME OF THE ARTS EVENTS CURRENTLY HAPPENING IN OUR COMMUNITY:

-The ISLA Center for the Arts at the University of Guam will present its next exhibit, the biennial, "Creative Hands", from Thursday, November 20 through January 30.
-"Creative Hands" features the best work of regional artists that has been selected by an off-island jury.
+The ISLA Center for the Arts at the University of Guam is now showing, "Tears of the Mask", an exhibit of objects from Africa's sub-Saharan cultures.
+The objects on display include tribal masks, garments and some musical instruments.
+The exhibit will be on display until October 9.
 ISLA is located in house number 15, Dean's Circle, on the campus of the University of Guam.
 ISLA's hours are 10 AM to 5 PM Monday through Friday, and 10 AM to 2 PM on Saturday.
 Admission is free.
 To arrange for a group or school tour, call the ISLA Center at 735-2965.